IBS: Constipation, bloating, diarrhea and gas

 This complex disease isn’t officially considered an autoimmune disease, but it overlaps with similar risk factors of autoimmunity including: leaky gut, dietary factors, infections, inflammation, toxins and stress.

-As mentioned before, there are often many different contributing factors that lead to IBS and for each person it may be slightly different.
+As mentioned before, when Functional Medicine principles are applied properly, we discover many contributing factors that lead to IBS and for each person it may be slightly different.
 Some of the most common causes are:

 - Overuse of antibiotics